By: Stan Popovich

 1. Follow company guidelines: Start by reviewing your employee handbook.
 Policies exist to keep everyone safe and informed.
 Following them demonstrates professionalism, responsibility, and respect for your team.

 2. Maintain a positive attitude: A constructive mindset improves how you approach tasks and uplifts colleagues.
-This aligns with the Managing Fear Framework by helping you stay grounded and shift focus from fear-driven thoughts.
+This aligns with other anxiety tips by helping you stay grounded and shift focus from fear-driven thoughts.

 3. Dress for success: Present yourself professionally.
 Neat attire and personal grooming make a positive impression and signal that you take your role seriously.